plasma4/magix-fix/README.md

 # Setting up the Magix fixer
-Magix is a mod developed by @pelletsstarPL for NeverEnding Legacy, a game made by Orteil (open [here](https://orteil.dashnet.org/legacy/)).
-The original mod creator developed most of the mod but  You can follow the instructions below on how to fix Magix.
-To locally download Magix and mess around with it, read the bottom section.
+Magix is a gigantic content mod developed by @pelletsstarPL for NeverEnding Legacy, a game made by Orteil (open [here](https://orteil.dashnet.org/legacy/)).
+The original mod creator developed most of the mod but unfortunately stopped working on the project a while back due to IRL stuff.
+You can follow the instructions below on how to fix Magix; to locally download Magix and mess around with it, read the bottom section.

 <sup>Devs and curious individuals, please take a peek at `DOCS.md` for a better understanding of how NeverEnding Legacy actually works.</sup>
 ## IF YOU ALREADY HAVE MAGIX INSTALLED (if you don't, look at the section below)